Year 2

 Free Readers

-If your child is a free reader, that means they have successfully worked their way through all of the colour bands on our reading scheme, exposing them to a wide range of genres and vocanbulary.
+If your child is a free reader, that means they have successfully worked their way through all of the colour bands on our reading scheme, exposing them to a wide range of genres and vocabulary.

 Now they are a free reader and are able to choose what books they would like to read themselves.
 These could be chosen from home, our school library or a public library.
 Although these children will not need to bring in their books for changing each Friday, they do still need to bring in their yellow reading record to show us what they have been reading.